BetaNYC/nyc-boundaries/README.md

 - Create an .env file with your Carto API key with access to select and query from your layers.
 See .example.env for an example file.
 - Run `npm run dev` and visit `localhost:3000`

+## How to do the deployment

+- Push the changes from the local side
+- Add this code:
+  git subtree push --prefix public/ origin gh-pages
+- GitHub Action will automatically run the deployment

 ## Key Terms

 In the following section, we define the terms that will be used throughout this document.